Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-rough-roadmap.md

 don't require significant team collaboration.
 In addition, there are also some other [ways to earn some quick cash](more-methods-to-earn).

-Don't spend too much of the money you earned; save them for something big.
+Don't spend too much of the money you earned; save it for something big.
 When you have $2.5M to $3.5M, you can purchase the first business you will ever own in GTA Online.